htihle/htihle.github.io/weirdml.md

 </div>

-A more challenging version where patches are in RGB and taken from a random 27x27 subset of a larger 64x64 image, requiring more sophisticated visual understanding and spatial reasoning.
+A more challenging version where patches are in RGB and taken from a random 27x27 subset of a larger 64x64 image.
+The setup here is very similar to the easy version, but now you cannot infer the position of a patch from the patch itself, as the patches are taken from a random subset of the image (so a left patch can be taken from the center of the image).
+The original images are now also taken from imagnette (a subset of imagenet), which has a much more varied background and which makes it harder to infer the position of the individual patches.
+This means that the model needs to combine information from the different patches, and use the fact that the patches are supposed to fit well next to each other to make a good prediction.

 ### Chess Game Outcome Prediction
 <div style="text-align: center">